 Fees: Depending on how long the process takes, you may pay your lawyer a monthly fee.

-Experience: Your attorney’s experience can play a big part in your decision.
+Experience: Your attorney’s experience can greatly influence your decision.
 You want someone reputable and experienced, especially if facing a long court battle.

 Trustworthiness: Look for reviews on Yelp, Google, and other sites.
-Suppose you’re able to find reviews on their website.
-Even better.
+That would be even better if you can find reviews on the company’s website.

 Can I Work Without a Lawyer?